IMPRISONMENT OR FREEDOM? It's a Matter of Obedience

 How often do we read our Bible, meditate on His Word, and seek the Holy Spirit’s guidance?

-According to a recent LifeWay survey in 2017, less than one quarter of those who have ever read the Bible have systematic plan for reading the Bible daily.
+According to a recent LifeWay survey in 2017, less than one-quarter of those who have ever read the Bible have a systematic plan for reading the Bible daily.
 How in the world can we live obedient Christian lives if we don’t even look at the very manual God provided us?
-Consider these verses.
+Consider these verses (emphasis mine).

 All Scripture is inspired by God and is useful to teach us what is true and to make us realize what is wrong in our lives.
 It corrects us when we are wrong and teaches us to do what is right.
 God uses it to prepare and equip his people to do every good work.
 2 Timothy 3:16-17